MYSTRANsolver/MYSTRAN/README.md

 # Ways You Can Help

-- Join the MYSTRAN forum and/or Discord Channel
+- Join the MYSTRAN forum and/or Discord Channel (links below)
 - Contribute your MYSTRAN runs to the list of demonstration problems
 - Report bugs and inconsistencies